Every Hoecake is a Good Hoecake

 Remember Christmas in 5 Ways

-I repost this every year early in December because *I* need to read it.
+I repost this 2011 post every year early in December because *I* need to read it.

 But it seems to resonate with others, too.